What is the mission of Saint Paul Conservatory for Performing Artists?

 While it is a part of our mission to work with students who must miss extended time for performances, it is most important for students to take responsibility to complete the agreed-upon work in a timely manner.

-Students must see their Dean/Counselor to obtain a Predicted Extended Arts Contract.
+Students must see the Dean of Students to obtain a Predicted Extended Arts (PEAA) Contract.

 Are SPCPA arts instructors fully licensed teachers?

 Every arts instructor employed by SPCPA is licensed by the Minnesota Board of Teaching.
 Because all our arts instructors are working professional artists, most arts instructors are working under a limited license.